John Creger

 Students who respond to us the least might actually need us the most.
 This course introduces an approach that prepares teachers to counter the harm inflicted when students internalize the negative stereotypes society aims at black, brown, native and other groups of marginalized students.
 In The Innocent Classroom, the author of our course text Alexs Pate reveals how internalized stereotypes create a sense of unwarranted guilt in these students that adversely affects their engagement in learning.
 This course is designed to help teachers create individual relationships that can guide our hard-to-reach and marginalized students to shed this sense of guilt, restore their innocence, and re-engage in learning.

-TEACH YOUR STUDENTS TO FIND THEMSELVES AMID UNSETTLING TIMES
+TEACH YOUR STUDENTS TO FIND THEMSELVES IN UNSETTLING TIMES

 Course No. ED471w, ED571w